AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/system-wide-filtering.md

 You can add any DNS filter or hosts file, the instruction will be the same for all of them.
 For the sake of the example, let's add [AdGuard DNS filter](https://github.com/AdguardTeam/AdguardSDNSFilter).
 It is composed of several other filters (AdGuard Base filter, Social Media filter, Tracking Protection filter, Mobile Ads filter, EasyList, EasyPrivacy, etc.) and it's simplified specifically to be better compatible with DNS-level ad blocking.

 1. Open *AdGuard for iOS settings* —> *General*.
 2. Enable *Advanced mode*.
-The 'Advanced settings' tab will appear.
+The *Advanced settings* tab will appear.
 Open it.

 ![Open AdGuard Settings and enable Advanced mode](https://cdn.adguard.com/public/Adguard/Release_notes/iOS/v4.0/advanced_mode_en.jpg)